 Robert Downey Jr. to Earn $100 Million for Playing Dr. Doom: Report – IMD

-Jonathan Majors, by contrast, has not faced convictions, nor has he demonstrated a pattern of behavior akin to Downey’s public struggles.
-In fact, he has been a rising star, celebrated for his performances in projects like Lovecraft Country, Creed III, and Ant-Man and the Wasp: Quantumania.
-The allegations against Majors were serious, but as legal proceedings unfold, it’s increasingly clear that the situation may not be as initially portrayed.
-Unlike Downey, who had to rebuild after confirmed misconduct, Majors is still navigating a complex situation where his culpability remains unproven.
+Jonathan Majors, by contrast, has not demonstrated a pattern of behavior akin to Downey’s public struggles but for this one incident.
+He has been a rising star and is celebrated for his performances in projects like Lovecraft Country, Creed III, and Ant-Man and the Wasp: Quantumania.
+Unlike Downey, who had to rebuild after confirmed misconduct, Majors is still navigating a complex situation where one mistake should not erase a lifetime of trying to be the best he can be as an actor.

 A Call for Compassion and Consistency

 Disney/Marvel’s swift distancing from Majors raises questions about fairness and consistency.
 The studio has previously demonstrated patience and understanding for other actors embroiled in controversy.
 Why, then, should Majors be treated differently?
-In an era when public figures are often tried in the court of public opinion before the legal system has its say, studios like Marvel have the power to set an example by upholding due process.
+In an era when public figures are often tried in the court of public opinion, studios like Marvel have the power to set an example by upholding.

-Furthermore, Majors attended counseling after the court case and got engaged to Megan Good—Disney/Marvel not severing ties—which would align with modern values of accountability and growth.
+Furthermore, Majors attended counseling after the court case and got engaged to Megan Good—Disney/Marvel not severing ties so quickly—which would align with modern values of accountability and growth.
 This approach doesn’t absolve or ignore potential wrongdoing but instead creates a path forward, showing that Marvel believes in redemption and responsibility, not just punishment.

 Redemption Is Profitable—and Right

 From a business perspective, bringing Majors back isn’t just ethical; it’s also smart.
-Majors’ portrayal of Kang the Conqueror in the Marvel Cinematic Universe (MCU) has already drawn widespread acclaim.
+Majors’ portrayal of Kang the Conqueror, and his variant He Who Remains, and Vitor Timely in the Marvel Cinematic Universe (MCU) has already drawn widespread acclaim.
 Replacing him would risk alienating fans, disrupting continuity, and undermining the MCU’s carefully constructed narrative.
 Moreover, audiences love a comeback story.
 Just as Downey’s personal growth became part of his public appeal, Majors’ resilience and accountability could further endear him to fans.

-By reinstating Jonathan Majors, Disney/Marvel can demonstrate that it believes in fairness, due process, and the power of second chances.
+Disney/Marvel can demonstrate its belief in fairness and the power of second chances by reinstating Jonathan Majors.
 If they could take a chance on Robert Downey Jr.—a decision that changed Hollywood forever—they can certainly extend that same grace to Majors.
-Doing so would not only honor Marvel’s legacy of redemption but also reinforce the idea that growth and accountability should be celebrated, not shunned.
-It’s time for Marvel to practice the heroism it so often portrays on screen.
+Doing so would honor Marvel’s redemption legacy and reinforce that growth and accountability should be celebrated, not shunned.
+Is it time for Marvel to practice the heroism it often portrays on screen?